Looking for the best monitor for gaming for under 300 USD?

 The 34″ 3440×1440 screen provides you with a high pixel density of 110 PPI.
 So, it’s essentially a 27″ 2560×1440 display that’s just ~33% wider, providing you with a lot of screen space and sharp details.

-VRR is supported up to 165Hz for tear-free gameplay and you get Picture by Picture support.
+VRR is supported up to 165Hz for tear-free gameplay, as well as MBR – and you get Picture by Picture / Picture in Picture support.

 Design & Connectivity

-Connectivity options include 2x HDMI 2.0 ports, 2x DisplayPort 1.4 ports, a headphone jack and dual 3W integrated speakers.
+Connectivity options include 2x HDMI 2.0 ports, 2x DisplayPort 1.4 ports, a headphone jack and a USB port for service and firmware updates.

 Alternatives